Have every right to resign: Disqualified Karnataka MLAs tell SC

 One of the advocates, representing some of the disqualified MLAs, told the bench that the then speaker's order is "illegal" as he had not asked them to explain as to why he thinks that resignations are not voluntary and genuine.

-"This is a clever devise to defeat my right to resign and deliberately go ahead with my disqualification," the lawyer said.
+"This is a clever device to defeat my right to resign and deliberately go ahead with my disqualification," the lawyer said.

 Rohatgi said the court had earlier passed an order that these MLAs cannot be compelled to participate in the proceedings of the assembly but despite that, the then speaker said that these lawmakers have defied the party whip to disqualify them.